This post was last updated Nov. 22, 2021.

-In this environment, what does it take to regain your balance and to be happy this Thanksgiving and into 2018?
+In this environment, what does it take to regain your balance and be happy this Thanksgiving?

 Several days ago, I had an “aha!” moment that completely reframed my thinking about happiness.
 It struck me that the route to happiness could be explained in a simple four-step model.
 This approach can completely transform your life if you choose to implement it.

 This process is a continuous loop.
 It begins with recognizing something positive about your life and then expressing gratitude for it.
 Next, look for a way to give back or to pay it forward.
-This triggers receiving, which is others giving back to you.
+Giving back triggers receiving, which is others giving back to you.

-There’s a saying: where attention goes, energy flows.
-The reticular activating system (RAS) determines which incoming stimuli make it from your brainstem into the higher order thinking centers in your brain.
+There’s a saying that where attention goes, energy flows.
+The reticular activating system (RAS) determines which incoming stimuli make it from your brainstem into the higher-order thinking centers in your brain.

-To illustrate how this works, recall a time you were dining in a restaurant and someone dropped a tray full of dishes.
+To illustrate how this works, recall a time you were dining out and someone dropped a tray full of dishes.
 Your RAS immediately shifted your focus to where the noise originated.